 If we shortly highlighting the Ephesus; it was very famous during the all-time with its religious places.
 In pagan times; Temple of Artemis which was the largest Temple dedicated to Greek Goddess Artemis was homed by Ephesus.
 And, in Christian times which was the late period of the Ephesians, the House of the Virgin Mary, the Tomb of St. John and the Church, and the Cave of the Seven Sleepers were all homed around Ephesus.

 Attracting large numbers of visitors, the city assumed an international character and became an important travel center for the three continents surrounding the Mediterranean.
-Particularly, on account of the festivals and ceremonies held during the period when the Artemis cult was dominant in Anatolia which is dated to earlier Greek Period of the Ephesus.
+Particularly, on account of the festivals and ceremonies held during the period when the Artemis cult was dominant in Anatolia which is dated to the earlier Greek Period of the Ephesus.

 THE FOUNDING OF EPHESUS IN MYTHOLOGY BY ANDROCLES